 Post-Secondary Education & Employment Readiness

-WRC offers various post-secondary programs and support options to assist with continuing education, employment readiness and career matching.
-This may include individual support and assistance in obtaining vocational certification, a degree or specialized training in a job field.
+WRC partners with post-secondary programs and supports to assist individuals with continuing education, employment readiness and career matching.
+This may include assistance in obtaining vocational certification, a degree or specialized training in a job field.

 Independent Living Services (ILS)

 Adults can receive training in independent living skills like shopping, cooking, budgeting, housekeeping, and self-care.
 Services may be funded for individuals living outside of the family home or when specific and time-measured independent living goals are included in the Individual Program Plan.

 SLS is an individualized service that provides staff to assist and train individuals living on their own in all aspects of their lives.
 SLS is required to provide 24 hour a day emergency assistance in addition to on-going supports.
 Individuals are eligible for SLS as long as they have the funds for rent, food and utilities.